Delinquent Personalty Taxes Based on Forced Assessments

 Remedy for Excessive Forced Assessments

 Relief is available for taxpayers with forced assessments of business tangible personal property.
 Taxpayers with forced assessments exceeding a threshold greater than 25% of the standard value otherwise applicable, may have their assessment reduced to the threshold amount by direct request to the Shelby County Assessor.
-The remedy is only applicable back to the 2007 tax year.
+The remedy is only applicable back to two years.

 Examples of Thresholds & Relief Assessments